grapestone5321/sdcnd-advanced_lane_finding/writeup.md

 ### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-This step is imolemented in the following code.
+This step is implemented in the following code.
 The result is plotted back down onto the road such that the lane area is identified.

 ```python